dangmhoang/lswebhomework3/README.md

 ```

-My name is:
+My name is: Dang Hoang

-I like to:
+I like to: Learn

-I'm learning:
+I'm learning: Html, CSS, Javascript

 ```